maengsanha/kakao-developers-api/README.md

 #### License

 This library is licensed under the Apache License, Version 2.0;

-See [LICENSE](https://github.com/maengsanha/kakao-developers-client/blob/master/LICENSE) for the full license text.
+see [LICENSE](https://github.com/maengsanha/kakao-developers-client/blob/master/LICENSE) for the full license text.

 #### References